-<close strategy>
+<close strategy> =0, normal termination =1, immediate termination a far the start of the start of the start of the start of the

-=0, normal termination =1, immediate termination
+The close strategy determines the action to be taken by TPS when a close command is given.

-- The close strategy determines the action to be taken by TPS when a close command is given. - The default value when a task is started is 0. - If a close command is pending, a close strategy of 1 will cause immediate termination.
+- The default value when a task is started is 0. - If a close command is pending, a close strategy of 1 will cause immediate termination.